milesimarco/eu-cookie-law/readme.txt

 } else {
 	generate_cookie_notice($height, $width);
 }`
-(if you omit `$text` then the default one will be used)

-Please note that **cookie_accepted** returns true if Eu Cookie Law plugin is set to disabled in settings panel.
+Please note that **cookie_accepted** returns true if you disable it in the settings panel, if you excluded the current page or if you are a search engine :)

-If you think that we should provide more shortcodes, functions, or enhance what we already provide, please let us know in [our forum](https://wordpress.org/support/plugin/eu-cookie-law).
+If you think that we should enhance something let us know in the [forum](https://wordpress.org/support/plugin/eu-cookie-law).

+= Javascript Filters =
+Sometimes it could be useful to trigger custom actions on cookie consent, so we added useful filters.

+If you want to play, just download our [sample plugin](https://plugins.svn.wordpress.org/eu-cookie-law/assets/eu-cookie-law-filter.zip) and start coding!

-= Auto block (sperimental*) =
+= Auto block =
 The plugin offers an exclusive function that allows you to block **iframes, embeds, objects and scripts** in posts, pages and widgets.
 This can be activated in the plugin options panel because is disabled by default.

-If you want to exclude a page from being filtered, you can set custom post field name **eucookielaw_exclude** to **1**.
-To do this, enable "Custom Fields" in "Screen Options".
-Then in the "Custom Fields" box enter the name, the value, and hit "Add Custom Field".
+To exclude a page from the filter set a custom post field **eucookielaw_exclude** to **1**.
+Just enable "Custom Fields" in "Screen Options" and in the "Custom Fields" box type the name, the value, and hit "Add Custom Field".

-If you want to exclude a <script> from being filtered, you can type between <script> and </script> the string **eucookielaw_exclude**.
-This can be achieved either by adding class="eucookielaw_exclude" or with an html comment.
+If you want to exclude a script, you can type between `<script>` and `</script>` the string **eucookielaw_exclude**.
+Ex. add **class="eucookielaw_exclude"** or a comment.

 = Cache =
-We are working to get the plugin fully compatible with most cache plugins.
+We are working to improve cache compatibility.
+As for now, conflicts may occur.
-At the moment using a cache service could create conflicts with the plugin.

 **WP Super Cache** (sperimental*): open the file wp-content/advanced-cache.php and add the following immediately after <?php opening:
 `if ( !isset( $_COOKIE['euCookie'] ) ){ return; }`